-Baccarat Cafe is a very affordable Double Bay Cafe.
+Cafe Sur L’avenue is a very affordable Double Bay Cafe.
 It serves fantastic yet simple cafe food in sheer elegance.
 An ideal place for local celebrities to dine without being seen and the perfect place for mere mortals to dine from plates and glasses reserved for royalty.

 SCORE BREAKDOWN: 2/3 food, 2/2 service, 1/1 drinks, 1/1 venue & ambience, 1/1 cost, 1/1 toilets and 0/1 bonus

 PH: 02 9328 4800